Nexus: Same Pretraining Loss, Better Downstream Generalization via Common Minima: Experiments

 \textbf{Settings.} We train 1B models by 4$\times$ Chinchilla and 3B models for 2$\times$ Chinchilla tokens using two optimizer configurations: the standard AdamW baseline, AdamW equipped with our Nexus regularizer (Nexus).

 \textbf{Nexus achieves Same Pretraining Loss, Better Downstream Task.} As detailed in \cref{tab:exp:d803_main_results}, Nexus strictly satisfies the ``same pretraining loss'' condition, showing an immaterial difference of 0.004 compared to the baseline.
 Despite this parity in pretraining loss, Nexus demonstrates substantial improvements across nearly all evaluated out-of-distribution and downstream metrics.
 Specifically, it reduces the OOD validation loss by 0.012 and yields significant accuracy gains on complex reasoning benchmarks, including a +15.0\% improvement on GSM8k, +8.0\% on MATH, and +4.0\% on HumanEval.
-These consistent gains across diverse domains validate our core hypothesis: steering optimization toward the intersection of task minima effectively unlocks downstream generalization in the same pretraining loss regime.
+These consistent gains across diverse domains validate our core hypothesis: optimizing closeness unlocks downstream generalization in the same pretraining loss regime.

 \textbf{Comparison of Muon and Nexus.} Compared to the standard AdamW baseline, Muon reduces the pretraining loss by 0.029 and improves the average downstream accuracy by 2.3\%.
 In contrast, Nexus achieves a negligible 0.004 reduction in pretraining loss yet yields a 3.2\% improvement in average downstream accuracy, reaching a downstream performance level comparable to Muon (see \cref{tab:exp:d803:muon}).
 This observation indicates a fundamental divergence in their optimization pathways: while Muon's downstream improvements rely primarily on achieving a lower pretraining loss, the gains from Nexus stem from its implicit bias despite maintaining a nearly identical pretraining loss as AdamW.